NATO chief wary of Russian troop buildup in Belarus | WTOP News

 “Over the last days, we have seen a significant movement of Russian military forces into Belarus.
 This is the biggest Russian deployment there since the Cold War,” Stoltenberg told reporters at NATO headquarters in Brussels.

-He said that Russian troop numbers in Belarus are likely to climb to 30,000, with the backing of special forces, high-end fighter jets, Iskander short-range ballistic missiles, and S-400 ground-to-air missile defense systems.
+He said Russian troop numbers in Belarus are likely to climb to 30,000, with the backing of special forces, advanced fighter jets, Iskander short-range ballistic missiles and S-400 ground-to-air missile defense systems.

-Russian Defense Minister Sergei Shoigu arrived in Minsk on Thursday to check on preparations for major Russia-Belarus war games scheduled for Feb.
-10-20.
-Shoigu met with Belarusian President Alexander Lukashenko.
+Russian Defense Minister Sergei Shoigu was in Minsk to check on preparations for major Russia-Belarus war games scheduled for Feb.
+10 to Feb.
+20. Shoigu met with Belarusian President Alexander Lukashenko.
 Speaking about the drills, Lukashenko said the goal was “to reinforce the border with Ukraine.”

+At the same time, Belarus’ defense ministry accused Ukraine of violating the country’s airspace with a drone last month.
+The ministry summoned Ukraine’s defense attaché and handed him a note of protest over “frequent violations of the state border” with Belarus.

+Kyiv rejected the allegation and accused Belarus of working with Russia to try to further unsettle Ukraine.
+“We call on Minsk to refrain from playing along with Russia’s destabilizing activities,” foreign ministry spokesman Oleg Nikolenko said on Twitter.

+Ukraine’s defense minister sought again to project calm, saying the probability of an invasion was “low,” and he welcomed a change by U.S. officials, who have stopped using the term “imminent” when describing the risk of a Russian attack.

+Oleksii Reznikov said “the threat exists, the risks exist, but they have existed since 2014, ever since Russia has become an aggressor.”
+He said “there are no grounds for panic, fear, flight or the packing of bags.”
+The minister put the number of Russian troops near Ukraine at 115,000.

-Stoltenberg called on Russia to “de-escalate,” and repeated warnings from the West that “any further Russian aggression would have severe consequences and carry a heavy price.”
+Still, Stoltenberg renewed his call for Russia to “de-escalate,” and repeated warnings from the West that “any further Russian aggression would have severe consequences and carry a heavy price.”

 NATO has no intention of deploying troops to Ukraine should Russia invade, but it has begun to reinforce the defenses of nearby member countries — notably Estonia, Latvia, Lithuania and Poland.
 The 30-nation military alliance also plans to beef up its defenses in the Black Sea region near Bulgaria and Romania.

-Stoltenberg also welcomed President Joe Biden’s decision on Wednesday to send 2,000 U.S.-based troops to Poland and Germany and shifting 1,000 more from Germany to Romania, demonstrating to both allies and foes Washington’s commitment to NATO’s eastern flank.
+Stoltenberg also embraced President Joe Biden’s decision on Wednesday to send 2,000 U.S.-based troops to Poland and Germany and to shift 1,000 more from Germany to Romania, demonstrating to both allies and foes Washington’s commitment to NATO’s eastern flank.

 Erdogan, a prominent NATO ally in the Black Sea region, is positioning himself as a possible mediator.
 Speaking before departing for Kyiv, he reiterated Turkey’s support for Ukraine’s territorial integrity and said Ankara was ready to do what it can to reduce tensions.

 Fraser reported from Ankara.
-Dasha Litvinova in Moscow contributed to this report.
+Associated Press writers Dasha Litvinova in Moscow and Yuras Karmanau in Kyiv, Ukraine, contributed to this report.

 Copyright © 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.